hetznercloud/cli/docs/reference/hcloud_primary-ip_assign.md

 ```
   -h, --help            help for assign
-      --server string   Name or ID of the server
+      --server string   Name or ID of the Server
 ```

 ### Options inherited from parent commands